Kuldeep200/Kickstarter_Challenge/README.md

 40000 to 44999
 45000 to 49999
 greater than 50000

+Used Conf funcation to create get the outcome , and used piviot table.
 ### Challenges and Difficulties Encountered
 had to split sub category,spliting ranges in excel